pensjonatus/flash-fiction/blog/proof-of-concept.md

 ---
-title: 'Proof of Concept'
+title: Proof of Concept
 date: '2013-07-10'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 The two men boarded the spacecraft.
 It left the planet's surface noiselessly and